aws-solutions-library-samples/osml-cesium-globe/CONTRIBUTING.md

-# OSML Contributing Guidelines
+# CEML Contributing Guidelines

 Thank you for your interest in contributing to our project!
 This document will guide you through the process of contributing to our repository using a release-based GitFlow workflow.
-Please read the guidelines carefully in order to submit your pull requests effectively.
+Please read the guidelines carefully to submit your pull requests effectively.

 ## Table of Contents